RedBedHed/blipsort/README.md

 # *Branchless-Lomuto Pattern-Defeating Quicksort (Blipsort)*

-A highly-optimized Introsort that draws from pdqsort, java, and Orson Peter's branchless Lomuto partitioning.
+A highly-optimized (and tiny) Introsort variant that draws from pdqsort, java, and Orson Peter's branchless Lomuto partitioning.

 ## Techniques